About Fostering

 How do you receive a foster dog?

 As a team member you will be invited to join our private Facebook page- Puppy Mill Rescue Team Foster Page.
 When we learn of dogs in need we will post to the page.
 Fosters can comment if they see a dog listed that is a good fit for their home.
 Most of the time we will only know breed, gender, age, and transport date.
 The dogs will typically still be in a puppy mill when we post them, so we will not have pictures.
-All animals that come into the rescue MUST be approved by a board member.
+If a dog is coming from one of our southern rescue partners, we may have more information to help you make a decision of if they’re a good fit for you.
+We do not assign dogs to fosters;They get to select the dogs they want to help.
+We are asked to help dogs of all ages, sizes, breeds, and sociability.. we are sure to have a dog in need that is what you are looking for!

 Interested in learning more or becoming a foster?